TheSre/TheSre.github.io/ybbbb.md

 Hi friends!
 We'd love it if you can join us for a belated birthday hangout for Yvi!
 We're planning to set up on the concrete area of Montrose beach (exact location will be provided day of).
-Please see COVID guidelines at the end of the description!
+Please see COVID guidelines at the end of this page!

 Some snacks / treats / drinks will be provided, but if you're able to bring any as well, that would be very appreciated!
 We'll also be playing music and song requests will be taken :)